 The key to mastering your thoughts and actions is developing self-discipline.

-The most successful people have gotten to where they are today because they have learned to practice self-discipline.
+Did you know the most successful people have gotten to where they are today because they have learned to practice self-discipline?

-The word self-discipline is made up of two parts.
-The noun ‘discipline’ means “training that corrects, molds, or perfects the mental faculties or moral character” (Merriam-Webster Dictionary).
+The word self-discipline is actually made up of two parts.
+The noun “discipline” means “training that corrects, molds, or perfects the mental faculties or moral character” (Merriam-Webster Dictionary).

 The ‘self’ in self-discipline means you have the willpower to do these things on your own, without someone telling you to do them.

-More than one self-discipline definition can help us understand the concept well.
-Consider these enlightening dictionary definitions of self-discipline:
+More than one self-discipline definition can help us understand the concept better, though.
+Consider these dictionary definitions:

 - “Self-discipline is the ability to control yourself and to make yourself work hard or behave in a particular way without needing anyone else to tell you what to do.”
 Collins Dictionary